s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 - DataLad integration for version control
 - Dataverse integration for data sharing
 - Configurable project management
-- Support for stimulus and behavioral data in addition to EEG data
+- Support for behavioral data (non eeg files) in addition to EEG data
 - Comprehensive logging and validation for BIDS compliance